Messiah Foundation International: Protests

-MFI has held many protests and rallies over the years to bring attention to the way their members are treated in the country of Pakistan and about their cause.
+MFI has held numerous protests and rallies over the years to draw attention to how its members are treated in Pakistan and to its cause.

 They staged demonstrations on 16 August 2005 in front of the Pakistan high commission in London and on 25 August 2005 on 10 Downing Street, London, UK.
 On 25 July 2005, MFI members in Pakistan staged a rally in front of the Parliament of Pakistan in Islamabad to express their support for Pervez Musharraf in his anti-terrorism endeavours.

-The MFI also has called for Wahhabism to be banned in the United States of America, the United Kingdom and India, due to its alleged link to terrorism and hate preaching.
+The MFI has also called for Wahhabism to be banned in the United States of America, the United Kingdom, and India, due to its alleged link to terrorism and hate preaching.
 Due in part to their efforts in India to raise awareness of Zakir Naik's link to Wahhabism, he was declared a proclaimed offender by the National Investigation Agency and his Indian passport was revoked.